hackerbay/interview/README.md

 Yes.
 We're NOT looking for part time employees.

+**What are the minimum requirements to work at HackerBay?**

+An Ubuntu or a MacOS machine with atleast 8 GB of RAM and 2 mbps internet connectivity at all times.
+If you do not have a machine reliable enough to work that meets these requirements.
+Please do not apply.

 **Can I work with you if I'm a student?**

 No. ONLY work on these interview tasks if you have NO OTHER commitments.
 We have tried this before and this doesn't work.
 If you are a sudent, you should check out [HackerBay University](https://hackerbayuniversity.com)